maximealc/start-python-project/README.md

 # start-python-project

-Quick and dirty script to automate the setup of a new Python project on a Mac, as I always follow the same steps (initializing a new virtual environment with a few basic data science libraries and setting up an online Git repo).
+Quick and dirty script to automate the setup of a new data science project on my Mac.

 ## Features
 - Creates a new project directory.